INFORMSJoC/2023.0118/src/3Barrier_Jack_Boot/README.md

 RunResultNestedBUaO.m, RunResultJackNestedBUaO.m and RunResult2JackNestedBUaO.m repeat the estimates to calculate the empirical MSE.

-Users can adjust different d (denote the number of the stocks) in the RunResultNestedBUaO.m (RunResultJackNestedBUaO.m and RunResult2JackNestedBUaO.m), the corresponding true value is obtained from the fold 'TureValue_3Barrier_Option'.
+Users can adjust different d (denote the number of the stocks) in the RunResultNestedBUaO.m (RunResultJackNestedBUaO.m and RunResult2JackNestedBUaO.m), the corresponding true value is obtained from the folder 'TureValue_3Barrier_Option'.